radical-collaboration/facts/README.md

 This solution may also work on Windows, but has not been tested.

+Note that the data files for a FACTS experiment and transfered to the compute resource with each experiment run.
+Thus, while it might in principle be possible to run FACTS on your desktop and use a remote HPC resource, you probably don't want to do this.
+At a minimum, you will want to have a fast, high-capacity network connection to the resource.

 ## Module Tests

 Almost all modules have test scripts that allow them to be run outside the FACTS/EnTK framework.
 These should be invoked via the test/run_moduletest.sh script.
 The configuration of the module test scripts are specified in a moduletest.config file.
 See, for example, [modules/ipccar5/icesheets/test/moduletest.config](https://github.com/radical-collaboration/facts/blob/main/modules/ipccar5/icesheets/test/moduletest.config).
 There may also be global settings (e.g., the scratch directory you want used) that need to be set in [scripts/moduletest/moduletest.config.global](https://github.com/radical-collaboration/facts/blob/main/scripts/moduletest/moduletest.config.global).